 This Granite Ware food mill is ideal if you’re looking at using an affordable food mill.

-When you consider this model compared to our top options, there’s a lot of similarities.
+When you consider this model compared to our top options, there are a lot of similarities.

 You get a strong stainless steel construction and 3 separate stainless steel grinding discs.